visit/citybreak-online-doc/_includes/widgets.md

 The id of the product to display the search form for.

-**DateTime? preferedDate**
+**DateTime? preferredDate**

 A valid date to set the default initially selected date in the widget, the format of the date must be the same as the format of the requested widget.

-If the prefered date is not available it will fallback to default behaviour.
+If the preferred date is not available it will fallback to default behaviour.

 **int? preferredDeparture**